 Most people are unaware of the amount of work that goes into writing a novel—even one you don’t like.
 The details you have to keep track of as your story unfolds, the story itself, the characters, their backgrounds, personalities and fates, the dialogue, language, voice, tone, pacing—it’s a big job.
 Once a writer has gone through all that work, it’s no fun to read a review that declares you’ve put all that work into a book that sucks.

 But you know what?
 None of that matters.

 In 1986, when I lived in the Los Angeles area, my late friend, publicist and writer Francis Feighan, took me to a Writers Guild screening of an upcoming Eddie Murphy movie called The Golden Child.
-I thought it was terrible, and I thought that very early on in the movie.
+I thought it was terrible, and I reached that conclusion very early on in the movie.
 Nothing that happened subsequently changed my mind.
-(26 years later, I still think it stinks on ice.)
+(All these years later, I still think it stinks on ice.)

 As we left, Francis asked me what I thought of the movie, and I told him.
 He shook his head and clicked his tongue as we walked back to the car.

 “What?”
 I said, wondering if I’d said something wrong.

 “You have no idea how much work goes into making a movie.”

 “But that was a bad movie.
 I really thought it sucked.”